Sunday, January 10, 2016

 From what I've seen, yes.
-I think Michael and I get the same kind of pass Koreans give their young children, though.
+I think M and I get the same kind of pass Koreans give their young children, though.
 "Oh, they're new to it.
 That's okay."
 Sometimes when we eat out at a restaurant they will go ahead and give us forks instead of chopsticks.

 How are prices on everyday things like cleaning supplies, fresh produce, meats, gas, so on?

 Most things are either comparable in price or cheaper, with a few exceptions.
 We can get produce for really cheap at the local markets, and eating out is generally cheaper than in the US.
 Gas is more expensive here, so we make sure to get it on post, and chicken tends to be very expensive no matter where we get it from.
 We're lucky if we can get $5/lb, though it's typically more than that.
 The trade off is seafood is cheap.
 Fresh fish can be found in abundance.
 Eggs fluctuate in prices greatly so we sometimes get a really good deal and other times have to pay more than double what we pay in the States.

 Electronics and video games, which are big things to us, are generally cheaper here.
 The used games/consoles/parts market is much larger here and everything is priced very competitively.
 The new computer parts we got for my computer were about 1/2 the price we would've paid in the States.

 I've noticed several really, really nice violins that are insanely cheap ($500 for something I could see going for $2000 in the US) and it's tempted me so much to pick one up and start playing again.

 What foods have become your favorite?